JupiterBroadcasting/jupiterbroadcasting.com/content/boost/index.md

 Podcasting 2.0 is an umbrella term that covers a collection of initiatives to advance podcasting technology and to decentralize podcasting, taking control of the medium out of the hands of large technology companies.

+The front of that effort is the [Podcast Index.[(https://podcastindex.org/)

+> When Dave Jones and I started this open project with an open source policy and transparency of mission, we uncorked over a decade of pent up creative energy from app developers, hosting companies and podcasters.
+[Podcastindex.org](https://www.podcastindex.org/) offers a rich API that 58 apps and services today are building on.
+Thanks to our value4value model, all participants in the ecosystem are in the value flow.
+This is a huge departure from the traditional app store sale.
+The passion is rooted in collective success that rewards each individually, with actual value that users determine.
+Not meager crumbs from big tech.
+>
+> Adam Curry

 [An Introduction to Podcasting 2.0](https://medium.com/@everywheretrip/an-introduction-to-podcasting-2-0-3c4f61ea17f4)

-links to JB episodes?
-* [Office Hours 4](https://www.officehours.hair/4) - What really has us excited about Podcasting 2.0

 ## Podcasting Apps

 Podcasting Apps that support Podcasting 2.0 features can be found at [NewPodcastApps.com](https://podcastindex.org/apps?appTypes=app&elements=Value)

 Grab a Podcasting 2.0 compatible app with tons of new features like: Boostagrams, Chapters, Hosts info, Sat Streaming, Search, Value, and clips.

-# Much gratitude to our friends at:
+## Much gratitude to our friends at:
 * [Podcast Index](https://podcastindex.org/)
 * [Podcast 2.0](https://podcastindex.org/podcast/920666)
 * [Podping](https://podping.org/)

-# Further Exploration
+## Further Exploration
+* [Office Hours 4](https://www.officehours.hair/4) - What really has us excited about Podcasting 2.0
 * [The Bitcoin Dad Pod](https://bitcoindadpod.fireside.fm/) - Chris and The Bitcoin Dad explain context around the monetary revolution that is Bitcoin.
 * [Podping - Decentralized Push Notifications for Podcasting by Dave Jones](https://podcasting20.substack.com/p/podping)
 * [Podcasting 2.0 ushers in a new era for podcasting - 9to5Mac](https://9to5mac.com/2022/06/26/podcasting-2-0/)